bomminisivaprasad/android-doc/Create the Hello World app.md

 8.Leave unchecked the Include Instant App support and all other options.
 Then click Next.
 If your project requires additional components for your chosen target SDK, Android Studio will install them automatically.

 9.The Add an Activity window appears.
 An Activity is a single, focused thing that the user can do.
 It is a crucial component of any Android app.
 An Activity typically has a layout associated with it that defines how UI elements appear on a screen.
 Android Studio provides Activity templates to help you get started.
 For the Hello World project, choose Empty Activity as shown below, and click Next.

 ![install ](https://user-images.githubusercontent.com/21328787/86093111-12d0f400-bacc-11ea-98f8-2e26554c6b18.png)

 10.The Configure Activity screen appears (which differs depending on which template you chose in the previous step).
 By default, the empty Activity provided by the template is named MainActivity.
 You can change this if you want, but this lesson uses MainActivity.

 ![install ](https://user-images.githubusercontent.com/21328787/86093103-106e9a00-bacc-11ea-9a55-00126f8ea444.png)

-Make sure that the Generate Layout file option is checked.
-The layout name by default is activity_main.
+11.Make sure that the Generate Layout file option is checked.
+The layout name by default is '''activity_main'''.
 You can change this if you want, but this lesson uses activity_main.
 Make sure that the Backwards Compatibility (App Compat) option is checked.
 This ensures that your app will be backwards-compatible with previous versions of Android.
 Click Finish.
 Android Studio creates a folder for your projects, and builds the project with Gradle (this may take a few moments).